 6. Foods rich in zinc and selenium for your immune system

 Maintaining a healthy, varied diet filled with all sorts of nutrients is important for the immune system.
-In essence, you should aim for the rainbow; an entire color palette of whole foods, fruits and vegetables is needed to maintain the best immune defences.
+In essence, you should aim for the rainbow; an entire colour palette of whole foods, fruits and vegetables is needed to maintain the best immune defences.

 However, there are some elements that are especially important.